neondatabase/website/content/docs/guides/project-sharing-guide.md

 ## Shared project limits

 The users you share the project with operate within your project limits rather than their Free Tier project limits when using your project.
 For example, a Free Tier user is limited to 10 branches in their own project.
 When using your project, there is no such restriction.
 For an overview of plan limits, see [Neon plans](/docs/introduction/plans#neon-plans).

+## Access to a shared project via the Neon API or CLI

+The users you share a project with are able to access your project from all supported Neon project interfaces, including the Neon Console, [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api), and [Neon CLI](/docs/reference/neon-cli).

+When accessing a project from the Neon API, users can supply the Neon API key from their own Neon account.
+Users can obtain an API key from the **Developer Settings** page in the Neon Console.
+For instructions, see [Manage API keys](/docs/manage/api-keys).

+When using the Neon CLI, users authenticate as they would normally for their own Neon account.
+They will able able to access their own Neon projects as well as shared projects.
+See [Neon CLI — Connect](/docs/reference/cli-install#connect) for instructions.

 ## Shared project billing